zot/CubeCreate/docs/source/guide/compiling.rst

    .. code-block :: bash

-       $ scons
+       $ GCC_VERSION=44 scons

-   If you're using a 64bit OS, run scons with arch=x64 argument.
+   If you're using a 64bit OS, run scons with the arch=x64 argument.

    If you have a dualcore CPU, you can add -j2 argument to scons (number after -j is cores number).

-   If you're using a gcc 4.4 or newer, run it with variable GCC_VERSION=44 set, i.e.
+   If you're using a gcc that is version 4.3 or older, run it without the GCC_VERSION variable set, i.e.

    .. code-block :: bash

-       $ GCC_VERSION=44 scons arch=x64
+       $ scons

    That should make file libv8.a in v8 directory, meaning you've just built a v8 static library.